Monodromy of the Casimir connection of a symmetrisable Kac-Moody algebra: Diagrams and nested sets

-A {\it diagram} is a nonempty undirected graph $D$ with no multiple edges or loops.
-We denote the set of vertices of $D$ by $\sfV(D)$.
-A {\it subdiagram} $B\subseteq D$ is a full subgraph of $D$, that is, a graph consisting of a (possibly empty) subset of vertices of $D$, together with all edges of $D$ joining any two elements of it.
-Two subdiagrams $B_1,B_2\subseteq D$ are {\it orthogonal} if they have no vertices in common and no two vertices $i\in B_1$, $j\in B_2$ are joined by an edge in $D$. $B_1$ and $B_2$ are {\it compatible} if either one contains the other or they are orthogonal.
+A {\it diagram} is an undirected graph $\dgr$ with no multiple edges or loops.
+A {\it subdiagram} $B\subseteq\dgr$ is a full subgraph of $\dgr$, that is, a graph consisting of a (possibly empty) subset of vertices of $\dgr$, together with all edges of $\dgr$ joining any two elements of it.
+We will often identify $B$ and its set of vertices, and denote by $|B|$ the cardinality of the latter.

+Two subdiagrams $B_1,B_2\subseteq\dgr$ are {\it orthogonal} if they have no vertices in common, and no two vertices $i\in B_1$, $j\in B _2$ are joined by an edge in $\dgr$.
+We denote by $B_1\sqcup B_2$ the disjoint union of orthogonal subdiagrams.
+Two subdiagrams $B_1, B_2\subseteq\dgr$ are {\it compatible} if either one contains the other or they are orthogonal.

-A {\it nested set} on a diagram $D$ is a collection $\H$ of pairwise compatible, connected subdiagrams of $D$ which contains the connected components $D_1,\dots,D_r$ of $D$.
+A {\it nested set} on $\dgr$ is a collection $\H$ of pairwise compatible, connected subdiagrams of $\dgr$ which contains the empty subdiagram and $\cc{\dgr}$, where $\cc{\dgr}$ denotes the set of connected components of $\dgr$.
+It is easy to see that the cardinality of any maximal nested set on $\dgr$ is equal to $|\dgr|+1$.

-Let $\N_D$ be the partially ordered set of nested sets on $D$, ordered by reverse inclusion. $\N_D$ has a unique maximal element ${\bf 1}= \{D_i\}_{i=1}^r$ and its minimal elements are the maximal nested se.
-We denote the set of maximal nested sets on $D$ by $\Mns{D}$.
-Every nested set $\H$ on $D$ is uniquely determined by a collection $\{\H_i\} _{i=1}^r$ of nested sets on the connected components of $D$.
+Let $\Ns{\dgr}$ be the set of nested sets on $\dgr$, and $\Mns{\dgr}$ that of maximal nested sets.
+Every (maximal) nested set $\H$ on $\dgr$ is uniquely determined by a collection $\{\H_i\}_{i=1}^r$ of (maximal) nested sets on the connected components $\dgr_i$ of $\dgr$.
 We therefore obtain canonical identifications